Small business web design

 1 – Site Navigation

 Navigation is key to a user’s experience of your site.
-This can be achieved with a navigation bar and a detailed footer.
+This can be achieved with a well thought out menu and a detailed footer.

 As the navigation bar serves to guide a visitor, it is important to keep it constant throughout the website.
 This website component is a strategic element in web design, enabling the visitor to establish a rhythm of how to access the site content.
 This can be achieved by keeping it simple and having the same theme throughout.